 The MPFL is a medial patellofemoral ligament that links the femur to the patella.
-It is important in the stability of the patella’s medial side.
-The MPFL is an important component in patellar tracking and stability inside the trochlear groove, especially in the early phases of knee flexion.
+It is important for the stability of the patella’s medial side.
+The MPFL is an important component in patellar tracking and stability inside the Trochlear groove, especially in the early phases of knee flexion.
 MPFL injury occurs due to traumatic knee cap (patella) dislocation.

 Clinical features are:

 pain and tenderness along the medial knee joint as well as the medial border of the patella.